younissk/embed2image-contrastive-retrieval/README.md

   customisation if you want to deviate from the baseline defaults.
 - `--precision`: set mixed precision (`bf16-mixed`, `16-mixed`, etc.) to leverage tensor cores.
-- `--use-wandb` / `--wandb-project`: stream metrics to Weights & Biases.
+- `--use-wandb` / `--wandb-project` / `--wandb-entity`: stream metrics to
+  Weights & Biases and control where runs are stored.

 Lightning handles checkpointing (best validation loss) and logs learning-rate curves; checkpoints land under `--output-dir` (default `checkpoints/`).